 Edmond recently completed work on Game of Thrones, Power Rangers, Lost in Space, Fantastic Beasts: The Crimes of Grindelwald, Spider-Man: Far From Home, Bloodshot and The Twilight Zone among other titles as CG Supervisor.

-Alongside his experience as an artist, Edmond has also led courses in visual effects, animation and digital marketing for both the Western Australia School of Art and Design and Murdoch University.
+Alongside his experience as an artist, Edmond Engelbrecht has also led courses in visual effects, animation and digital marketing for both the Western Australia School of Art and Design and Murdoch University.